 Contrary to popular belief, flour doesn't last as long as many people keep it!
 Nature has carefully wrapped all the goodness of the seed in a protective and long lasting storage container that the milling process effectively breaks open.
 As a result, from a nutritional point of view, the sooner you use the flour the better.

 In fact the shelf life of wholemeal flour can be as little as 6 months.
-White flours are typically 12 months.
+White wheat flours are typically 12 months.
 There are some exceptions to this, please contact us if you have a specific product enquiry.
 The length varies according to the type of grain, the type of flour and the amount of wheatgerm or oils present.
 In addition, the storage conditions are important too.

-White flour has a shelf life from milling of 12 months as the oils are taken out with the wheatgerm and bran during the milling process which is what produces the whiter colour.
+White wheat flour has a shelf life from milling of 12 months as the oils are taken out with the wheatgerm and bran during the milling process which is what produces the whiter colour.

 Wholemeal flour will be good for 6 months because of the higher oil content in the wheat germ, more of which is left in for its goodness and to give the flour texture and flavour.
 Beyond six months it will start to deteriorate and eventually go rancid in the same way that nuts do.

-We only mill in small quantities at a time and have a high turnover rate so you will have plenty of time left on the expiry date when the flour reaches you.
+We only mill in small quantities at a time and have a high turnover rate so you will have plenty of time left on the best before date when the flour reaches you.

 Ideally flour should be kept in a cool dry place, preferably in a stable temperature and in a sealed container.
 You can even refrigerate or freeze the flour for longer life which will have no effect on the performance or flavour properties.